schepedw/rails_and_ajax/README.md

 ## Setup
 1. Clone it
 2. Make sure you have a db role called `weekly_workshop`.
-You probably do, from previous week's lessons.
+You probably do, from previous weeks' lessons.
 3. `be rake db:create db:migrate db:seed`
 4. `be rails s`